Best Affordable Neighborhoods in Bronx, NY

-Some of the cheapest neighborhoods in Bronx are East Bronx, West Bronx, and Southeast Bronx.
+Some of the cheapest neighborhoods in Bronx are East Bronx, Fieldston, and Southeast Bronx.
 These neighborhoods offer some of the lowest rent prices in Bronx, making them ideal for renters on a budget.
-As of August 1, 2025, the average rent in Bronx is $1,639, which is 1% higher than last year.
+As of February 1, 2026, the average rent in Bronx is $1,629, which is 0.1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 East Bronx